 In line with its mission to ‘develop a better informed citizenry’, the Foundation’s focus in Applied History is narrower than the typical “big tent” definition of Applied History as the examination of recent or current-day issues through an analysis of historical precedents or parallel.
 The Foundation’s focus is on the development of undergraduate courses which prepare students for their role as citizens.
 The Foundation wishes to promote Applied History courses that examine U.S. public policy issues that students will confront throughout their lifetimes.
 It believes that a familiarity with the historical record on such major issues will help prepare students for their role as citizen and lead them to be more informed consumers of news and more responsible decision makers.Learn More

-A Prize Contest: Applying History to Clarify the COVID-19 Challenge
+A New Prize Contest: Applying History to Help Reunite America

 About the Foundation